-Dutch and French are the official languages, but English is widely spoken.
-Locals commonly use a language known as Papiamento, a mixture of Portuguese, African, Spanish, Dutch and English.
+Dutch and English are the official languages.
+Locals commonly use a language known as Papiamento, a mixture of Portuguese, African languages, Spanish, Dutch and English.

 On the Dutch side of the island hotel bills include a tax of five percent, and often a service charge of 15 percent.
 Waiters and bar staff should be tipped 10-15 percent if a gratuity is not included in the bill.
 On French St Martin hotels usually add five percent occupancy tax per person, but a small gratuity is appreciated for good service.
 Restaurants and hotels usually add a service charge of 10-15 percent to the bill, and it is always best to check for this before adding a tip.
 Taxi drivers and porters expect to be tipped, particularly if they have handled luggage.